rkimmi/freshandfruity.gallery-draft/README.md

 send your changes to github;

-`git add .` to add all changes, or `git add filename` to add only changes to a specific file,
+`git add .` to add all changes, or `git add filename` to add changes of a specific file,

 `git commit -m 'message about changes'`,